 "I would strongly recommend against it," he told USA Today, stating it could cause blindness or eye loss.
 "Putting any kind of needle on the eye is very dangerous," he continued.
 "We do that all the time, but we're trained for 12 to 18 years on how to go about treating the eye."

-Even Luna Cobra, a body modification artist who started tattooing eyes in the mid-90s, thinks the practice should be banned for anyone who isn't a licensed surgeon, including himself.
-"I think the art is beautiful, and it should continue," he said, "but I think it should continue in a safe manner."
+Even Luna Cobra, a body modification artist who started tattooing eyes in the mid-90s, thinks the practice should be banned for anyone who isn't a licensed surgeon, including himself: "I think the art is beautiful, and it should continue, but I think it should continue in a safe manner."